The Bear (The Bear episode): Development

-Writing

-Marcus thinks Syd is ignoring him because she never responds to his requests for an "all day" for cannoli or bread.
-An "all day" is a count of the total number of current orders for a particular dish, including those pending for prep and those underway for service.

-Casting

-The guy who cuts Carmy out of the fridge is Steve Hull, construction coordinator of The Bear.

 Production design

 According to production designer Merje Veski, the look of the newly unveiled Bear restaurant was influenced by the style of Napa Valley's French Laundry and Chicago's Ever.
 The restaurant kitchen is a fully functional working kitchen, not just a dead set.
 Similarly, the kitchen was designed with "practical lighting" so that "the lighting crew actually never had to light it....we worked with the lighting designer...very closely where to put exactly what lights and light temperature."
 The asymmetric globe-light chandelier in the dining room drew positive comment from professional interior designers because such light fixtures cast extensive, but relatively dim, light that minimizes shadows and glare on the tables generally, and the food in particular, inducing a feeling of secure intimacy.

 A restaurant builder interviewed by The New York Times thought the Bear crew had hit on the right array of details to make the dining room appealing, including "the brick wall painted white...exposed ceiling joists, Scandinavian color scheme, clean lines and 'pops of nature' like the light wooden furniture," all of which served to focus the attention of guests and staff on "the service, the food, the delivery."
 The wood is painted plywood and maple, "modest" and affordable materials in line with the "Danish design" Syd pitched in "Braciole."
 According to Veski, the production team created the "linear window between the kitchen and the dining room, so you can see through and see the action.
 But at the same time, Chris [Storer] wanted to keep the kitchen action completely separate from the dining room, so the sounds wouldn't go through.
 It's not open concept, but you can still see the background."
 One restaurant designer, Jon de la Cruz, told Architectural Digest that the frosted glass for the exterior-facing front window "felt like a deliberate choice in a rougher area of the city. '[It's] creating a sense of mystery and exclusivity, teasing the energy inside without giving away any sense of the people or the food.
 It also completely hides the interior, telling us that the quality level inside is much higher than what is typical of the neighborhood."

+Under the supervision of culinary producer Coco Storer, the simplified seven fishes dish was designed by Tim Flores and Genie Kwon of Chicago's Kasama, with a "beautiful fumé with saffron" to accompany prawns, calamari, mussels, scallops, little clams, and amberjack.
+The Carabinero prawns (Aristaeopsis edwardsiana) were chosen because they are "red and really vibrant and kind of looked like the lobster in Seven Fishes."